tkuo-tkuo/DeepMutationOperators/README.md

 Model-level mutation operators
 ------------------
 Model-level mutation operators directly mutate the structure and parameters of DNN's structure without training procedure, which is more efficient for mutated model generation.
-Explicitly, model-level mutation operators automatically analysis structure of given DNN and mutate on a copy of the original DNN, where the generated mutant models are serialized and stored as .h5 file format.
+Explicitly, model-level mutation operators automatically analysis structure of given DNN, mutate on a copy of the original DNN, and return the mutated copy of the original DNN.

 -  <b>GF - Gaussian Fuzzing:</b>
    Target: Trained model (Weight)
    Brief Operator Description: Fuzz a portion of weights in trained model by Gaussian Distribution
    Implementation:
    1. For weights of each layer, GF flattens weights of each layer to a one-dimensional list, since GF does not need to recognize the relationship between neurons.
 A one-dimensional list will be handy for manipulation.
    2. GF mutation operator chooses elements among the one-dimensional list independently and exclusively based on mutation ratio.
    3. GF mutation operators add noise on selected weight, where the noise follows normal distribution ~N(0, std^2).
 The standard deviation parameter is user-configurable with default value as 0.01.

    Input: trained model, mutation ratio, and standard deviation
    Output: mutated trained model